 Sync system time automatically at Windows startup

-Unlike most other operating systems, Windows 10 doesn’t sync the time with an internet service at startup by default.
+Original post: Unlike most other operating systems, Windows 10 doesn’t sync the time with an internet service at startup by default.
 This can become an issue, if your mainboard’s built-in clock provides a wrong time or uses a different time zone.

 If the mainboard’s battery responsible for storing time dies, it can become an even more annoying problem, because Windows will always start with an ever-growing time skew, which can eventually result in web browsing become a problem due to Windows considering websites’ SSL certificates not yet valid - effectively rendering browsing the majority of web pages impossible!